tmspzz/Rome/README.md

 # Rome

-Rome is a tool that allows developer on Apple platforms to use Amazon's S3 as a cache for frameworks build with [Carthage](https://github.com/Carthage/Carthage).
+Rome is a tool that allows developers on Apple platforms to use Amazon's S3 as a shared cache for frameworks build with [Carthage](https://github.com/Carthage/Carthage).

 ## The problem

-Suppose you're working on some frameworks for you iOS project and want to share your frameworks with your team.
+Suppose you're working a number of frameworks for you iOS project and want to share to share those with your team.
 A great way to do so is to use Carthage and have team members point the `Cartfile` to the new framework version (or branch, tag, commit) and run `carthage update`.

 Unfortunately this will require them to build from scratch the new framework.